IDTitanium/petshop/README.md

 - Run `cp .env.example .env`.
 This should set up the environment variables.
 - Run `docker compose up`.
 This should bring up the app and its other services (Redis and MySQL).
 - Run the command `alias petshop_php="docker exec petshop_app php"`.
 This should set an alias to make running php artisan commands more convenient.
+Alternatively, you can exec into the container first and then run the normal `php artisan` commands.
 - Run `petshop_php artisan migrate`.
 This should run the migration to setup the database.
 Notice that we are using the alias defined in the previous step.
 - Run `petshop_php artisan key:generate`.
 To Setup application key in the environment variables.
 - You should see the `JWT_SECRET` key in your `.env` file.
 You should manually add it if not found.
 Any randomly long string will do.